-As shown in Table~\ref{tab:Analysis 1}, both DSCoder-6.7B-Ins and Llama3-8B-Ins perform worse with the Vanilla SFT method compared to the baseline, indicating that the data quality for SFT remains a challenge in fine-tuning LLMs.
-When the MASTER synthesized data is used for SFT, the code debugging ability of these models is significantly enhanced.
-This illustrates that both DSCoder-6.7B-Ins and Llama3-8B-Ins are less effective at learning debugging knowledge from human/GPT-4 annotated data~\cite{gudibande2024false}.
-Furthermore, the MASTER (CoT) method generally achieves much better performance than MASTER (Answer), except for the code repair task.
-This may be because the Chain-of-Thought outcomes generated by Code Teacher can better explain the reasons behind answer choices but might incorporate additional noise in code repair tasks.
-By combining SFT data from both MASTER (CoT) and MASTER (Answer), NeuDebugger achieves the best performance among all SFT strategies.
-All these experimental results demonstrate the effectiveness of the MASTER model, which employs multi-agents to synthesize and refine SFT data.
+The evaluation results reveal that the Vanilla SFT strategy performs significantly worse than the baseline models, illustrating the challenge of ensuring high-quality data for finetuning LLMs.
+In contrast, using synthesized data generated by COAST markedly enhances the code debugging capabilities of these models.
+This suggests that both DSCoder-6.7B-Ins and Llama3-8B-Ins struggle to effectively acquire debugging knowledge from human or GPT-4 annotated data~\cite{gudibande2024false}.
+Moreover, the COAST (CoT) strategy consistently outperforms COAST (Answer) in most tasks, except for the Code Repair task.
+This exception might be due to the Chain-of-Thought (CoT) explanations produced by \texttt{Code Teacher}, which offer clearer reasoning but potentially introduce noise specific to Code Repair scenarios.
+By integrating SFT data from both COAST (CoT) and COAST (Answer), the NeuDebugger strategy achieves the best overall performance among all SFT methods.
+Collectively, these experimental results highlight the effectiveness of the COAST framework, which leverages multiple agents to synthesize high-quality SFT data for fine-tuning LLMs.